Matt Stankiewitch: College football career

-Professional Football Career
+Professional football career

 On April 28, 2013, he was signed as an undrafted free agent by the New England Patriots.
 On August 5, 2013, Stankiewitch was re-signed by the Patriots.

 On December 30, 2013, the Jacksonville Jaguars signed Stankiewitch to reserve/future contract.

-He was released from injured reserve on August 20, 2014 after sustaining a left hand fracture.
+He was released from injured reserve on August 20, 2014, after sustaining a left hand fracture.

-Indoor Rowing
+Indoor rowing

 Stankiewitch competed in the Indoor Rowing Americas Continental Qualifier in 2021.
 He placed 3rd in both the Men's Open 500m and 2000m qualifying for the 2021 World Rowing Indoor Championships (WRICH).
-He represented the USA and competed at the 2021 WRICH where he placed 10th in the Men's Open 2000m and 13th in the Men's Open 500m.
+He represented the US and competed at the 2021 WRICH where he placed 10th in the Men's Open 2000m and 13th in the Men's Open 500m.

 Stankiewitch competed in the Canadian Indoor Rowing Championships in February 2022.
 He placed 1st in the Men's Open 500m and qualified for the 2022 World Rowing Indoor Championships (WRICH).
-He represented the USA and competed at the 2022 WRICH where he placed 7th in the Men's Open 500m.
+He represented the US and competed at the 2022 WRICH where he placed 7th in the Men's Open 500m.